TL;DR

 |---|---|---|---|---|

-| The World as Will and Representation | The central system in full form | Readers who want the whole framework | Everything else is a doorway into this picture of reality and life | On the Suffering of the World (overview + best edition) |
+| The World as Will and Representation | The full system | Readers ready for a slower, structured project | Everything else points back to this framework | On the Suffering of the World (overview + best edition) |

-| On the Suffering of the World | A concentrated statement of the pessimistic diagnosis | Beginners who want a strong entry point | Gives the core argument about desire and suffering without the full metaphysics | Essays and Aphorisms (how to read + best selection) |
+| On the Suffering of the World | A concentrated statement of his “pessimistic” diagnosis | Beginners who want a strong entry point | Gives the core argument about desire and suffering without the full architecture | Essays and Aphorisms (how to read + best selection) |

-| Essays and Aphorisms | Shorter pieces and observations across topics | Busy readers, samplers, beginners | Builds familiarity with his voice and themes in small units | Start Here: Schopenhauer in 7 Days |
+| Essays and Aphorisms | Short pieces across ethics, psychology, and practical life | Busy readers, samplers, cautious beginners | Builds familiarity with his voice and recurring themes in small units | Start Here: Schopenhauer in 7 Days |

-| Parerga and Paralipomena (selected essays) | Later essays and add-ons, often more approachable than the main work | Readers who want breadth after a first taste | A rich source of applications to everyday life | Essays and Aphorisms (how to read + best selection) |
+| Parerga and Paralipomena (selections) | Later essays and add-ons, often more approachable than the main work | Readers who liked the essays and want more range | Shows him applying ideas to everyday life from multiple angles | Essays and Aphorisms (how to read + best selection) |

-| The Two Fundamental Problems of Ethics | His major ethical writings in more formal shape | Readers interested in moral philosophy | Shows how compassion grounds ethics in his view | Start with Compassion & Ethics |
+| The Two Fundamental Problems of Ethics | His major ethical writings in a more formal shape | Readers primarily interested in moral philosophy | Clarifies why he grounds morality in compassion rather than rules | Compassion & Ethics |

-| On the Basis of Morality | A focused argument about moral motivation | Readers who want ethics without sermons | Clarifies compassion as a real psychological phenomenon, not a slogan | Compassion & Ethics |
+| On the Basis of Morality | A focused argument about moral motivation (often excerpted in collections) | Readers who want ethics without sermons | Makes the “motive matters” idea explicit and sustained | Compassion & Ethics |

-| On the Freedom of the Will | A compact treatment of freedom and responsibility | Readers drawn to psychology and self-knowledge | Explains why we feel free while being driven by deeper motives | Start with Free Will (his view) |
+| On the Freedom of the Will | A compact treatment of freedom, character, and motive | Readers drawn to psychology and self-knowledge | Explains why choices feel free while still following motives | Free Will (his view) |

-| A Schopenhauer “starter bundle” | Not one title, but a sequence that builds momentum | People who want a reliable path | Prevents stalling on the hardest text too early | Reading Order (Beginner → Advanced) |
+| A “starter bundle” (a sequence, not a single title) | Short work + concepts + then the main work | Anyone who wants a reliable path | Prevents quitting by starting with the hardest text too early | Reading Order (Beginner → Advanced) |

 Note on translations and editions.
-There is no single universally “best Schopenhauer translation” for every reader.
+There is no single universally “best” Schopenhauer translation for every reader.
 In practice, the best edition is the one you can read with steady comprehension and minimal friction.

 Where to start Schopenhauer in one week